MarioniLab/simpleSingleCellResults/work-6-doublet.knit.md

 **Comments from Aaron:**

+- To speed up the density calculations, `doubletCells()` will perform a PCA on the log-expression matrix.
+When `approximate=TRUE`, methods from the *[irlba](https://CRAN.R-project.org/package=irlba)* package are used to perform a fast approximate PCA.
+This involves randomization so it is necessary to call `set.seed()` to ensure that results are reproducible.
 - In some cases, we can improve the clarity of the result by setting `force.match=TRUE` in the `doubletCells()` call.
 This will forcibly match each simulated doublet to the nearest neighbouring cells in the original data set.
 Any systematic differences between simulated and real doublets will be removed, provided that the former are close enough to the latter to identify the correct nearest neighbours.